tbuehlmann/hots_api/README.md

 #### Triggering HotsLogs Uploads

-If there's a replay saved on HotsApi, you can trigger uploading it to HotsLogs by its fingerprint:
+If there's a replay saved on HotsApi, you can trigger uploading it to HotsLogs usings its fingerprint:

 ```ruby
 fingerprint = '04e92942-7a46-2cf1-24f6-65dcf4ea409f'